din14970/personal-site/content/blog/managingpythondependencies.md

 * Installing a new Python version requires downloading and compiling the source code
 * Can require a bit of set-up the first time to get it to work.
 Quite a few build dependencies must be installed.
 * No Windows support.

+##### Edit 14/12/2024
+The reddit user [AndydeCleyre](https://www.reddit.com/user/AndydeCleyre/) informed me of [mise](https://github.com/jdx/mise).
+Mise does everything pyenv does and more.
+You can use it to install different versions of not only Python, but also other language runtimes like Node.
+In addition, it's a task runner like Make and allows you to set environment variables automatically based on your current directory like direnv.
+I have not used the tool myself, but it seems like a worthwhile tool to mention here.

 #### pipx
 Most of the tools we have discussed previously suffered from being written in Python themselves.